Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/01-documentation.md

 - Describe how documentation is useful to yourself and to others
 - Evaluate and rank the quality of comments in published notebooks
 - Evaluate and rank the quality of existing metadata records.
 - Describe the types of and importance of record level metadata.
+- Describe types of metadata directly relevant for research reproducibility.

 ## Documentation best practices